 Digital Object Identifier (DOI)

 Sedelnikova, Anna; Smith, Craig D.; Zakharkin, Stanislav O.; Davis, Delores; Weiss, David S.; and Chang, Yongchang, "Mapping the ρ1 GABAC Receptor Agonist Binding Pocket" (2005).
-Neurobiology.
+Translational Neuroscience.
 58.